The 18 Best Restaurants In Shoreditch guide image

 OpenTable logo

 Since opening, Brat has established itself as one of London’s perma-hottest restaurants.
-That isn’t just because of its open-fire cooking approach, which produces the glorious blackened bread with burnt onion butter, that carefully basted beastly whole turbot, or one of London’s first burnt cheesecakes.
+That isn’t just because of its open-fire cooking approach, which produces the glorious blackened bread with burnt onion butter, that carefully basted, beastly whole turbot, or one of London’s finest burnt cheesecakes.
 But also because the windows rarely open and it gets quite toasty in there, up high on Redchurch Street.
 No, we kid.
 It’s because this is quite simply an elite restaurant.
-Full of natural atmosphere and simply done, fantastic food.
+Full of natural atmosphere and simply done, fantastic Basque-inspired food.

-Rochelle Canteen is a brilliant and unique British restaurant in Arnold Circus, a quiet street off the high street.
-You’ll find it by wandering around and looking for a small blue door marked ‘Rochelle School’.
-Ring the buzzer for the canteen and you’ll enter a hidden garden with a path leading to the restaurant.
-The menu is excellent (everything from soup to salad to suet crust pies and sundaes is fantastic), but the feeling of discovery is a huge part of the Canteen’s appeal.
-It’s open all week for lunch, you can also sneak a cosy dinner in during the latter part of the week.
+Rochelle Canteen is a brilliant and unique British restaurant in Arnold Circus, a quiet road off the high street.
+Ring the buzzer and you’ll enter a hidden garden with a path leading to this serene restaurant full of well-heeled regulars.
+The British menu is excellent (everything from soup to salad to suet crust pies and sundaes is fantastic), but the feeling of discovery is a huge part of the Canteen’s appeal.
+It’s open every day for lunch and cosy dinners during the latter part of the week.

-For some of the best phở anywhere in London, Sông Quê should be high on your list.
-It’s usually slammed with families and ravenous assorted Shoreditch groups, most of whom have been coming here for years, and the dining room has the feel of a bustling canteen.
+For some of the best phở in London, Sông Quê should be high on your list.
+It’s usually slammed with families and ravenous assorted Shoreditch groups, most of whom have been coming here for years, and the Vietnamese restaurant’s dining room has the feel of a bustling canteen.
 We love the bánh xèo (Vietnamese pancake) and the grilled quail is also very good, but the steak, flank, and tendon phở with tofu is what we return for.

 Do you ever get those days where you smell a bit whiffy and all you want to do is sit in a dimly lit room and eat meat off a metal plate?
 No?
 OK.
 Well, that day will come.
 And when it does, go to Smokestak.
-This is the best barbecue restaurant in London.
+This is one of the best barbecue restaurants in London.
 The brisket bun is perfect.
 It’s ergonomically designed to sit in your hand like a really cute small pet that you will eventually eat.
 Everything else is good too, like salt-baked beetroot or charred greens.
 Plus, you come out smelling all lovely and smoky.

 Sometimes it’s hard to imagine a place with any kind of relative serenity in Shoreditch.
 But through all the bustle, ball pits, and streams of beer, there’s Leroy.
 This wine bar is a great spot when you’re in the area but also looking to escape the area.
 It’s very easy to get comfortable, thanks to the room, the wine, and the steady amount of tasty little European-leaning plates you can pick on.